TheolZacharopoulos/uva-st-ma2-2/assignment-5/README.md

 systems the timings are about equal, the differences are neglible.

-The performance for the modified version was worse before but we added some (premature?) optimisations that reduce extensibility slightly, but boosts performance up to the original lecture5.hs standards.
-We sacrifice extensibility as we now require an implementation of a share function alongside the Constrnt representation for new constraints, for technical details see lecture5_2.hs.
+The performance for the modified version was worse before but we added some (premature?) optimisations that reduce extensibility slightly, but boosts performance up to the original `Lecture5.hs` standards.
+We sacrifice extensibility as we now require an implementation of a share function alongside the `Constrnt` representation for new constraints, for technical details see `Lecture5_2.hs`.

 **Time spent: 6 hours**